What's it like to cruise to Antarctica?

 Each day is different.
 Some days we land on islands filled with thousands of penguins or visit an old whaling station.
 Other times we spend and entire three hours on zodiacs surrounded by whales, seals and giant icebergs.
 We stopped at a British research station one day and sent post cards home from the only post office in Antarctica and we visited a museum left as it was at the turn of the century giving us a peek into every day life for the early explorers.

-Wake up calls are early, especially for the kayakers.
-We met each morning at 6:50 am to discuss what we’d be paddling through each day.
-Breakfast is served at 7:00 am and by 8:30 we are all out on the zodiacs or kayaks taking part in our morning excursions.
+Wake up calls are early every morning, especially for the kayakers.
+The kayakers met each morning at 6:50 am to discuss what we’d be paddling through each day.
+Breakfast is served at 7:00 am, and by 8:30 we are all out on the zodiacs or kayaks taking part in our morning excursions.

 Each excursion is unique and exciting.
 Some days we are checking out iceberg graveyards and others we are hiking high on a hill overlooking the Antarctic Peninsula and every chance we get, the kayakers are out paddling.
 Each day is packed with activities from morning to evening.

 After a full day outside, we all meet at the bar for a quick drink to exchange stories about out day.
 Everyone is abuzz with the things that they saw and everyone can’t wait to share what they did each day.